 Pests that Eat Leaves

 Woodchucks usually feed on plants during the afternoon.

 Not only do they eat leaves and vegetables, but they trample other plants in your garden.

-Since woodchucks can destroy a garden fairly quickly, you should be proactive if you spot a woodchuck in your yard.
+Since woodchucks can quickly destroy a garden, you should be proactive if you spot a woodchuck in your yard.

-The easiest method to keep woodchucks out is to put up a garden fence.
+The easiest way to keep woodchucks out is to construct a garden fence.

-Rabbits typically eat entire leaves rather than taking a bite out of a plant.
+Rabbits typically eat entire leaves rather than take a bite out of a plant.

 They feed throughout the evenings, nights, and early mornings.

 You can usually identify rabbit damage by looking for droppings or footprints.

 Rabbits feed near their caves, so if you’ve seen rabbits in your yard, there’s a good chance they’re eating your leaves.